-If we wanted to fire up the rumour mill – and we absolutely want to do that – there have been notable cases where the big riders have requested their sponsors make one-off bikes just for them with special geometries.
+If we wanted to fire up the rumour mill – and we absolutely do want to do that – there have been notable cases where the big riders have requested their sponsors make one-off bikes just for them with special geometries.
 That list includes names like Fabian Cancellara and Peter Sagan who both had custom-made versions of their team’s new race bike because they didn’t like the geometry (the frame’s measurements) of the standard-issue bike.

 One team folded after continued issues with its bikes, which were blamed for costing the riders wins.
 The team then blamed a lack of invitations to races and a failed merger with another team for their demise.

-There’s rarely any groupset component on display that you won’t find on bikes in your local bike shop.
-You might find the odd pro bike sporting a non-sponsor correct power meter, but the electronic shifting provided the main three groupset manufacturers is so good that we rarely see anyone stray from their sponsor's product.
+There’s rarely any groupset component on display that you won’t find on high-end bikes in your local bike shop.
+You might find the odd pro bike sporting a non-sponsor correct power meter, but the electronic shifting provided by the main three groupset manufacturers is so good that we rarely see anyone stray from their sponsor's product.

-Speaking of the sprint shifters, you’ll also find many modified satellite shifter buttons that the riders can use to shift gears when resting their hands on the tops of the bar.
+Speaking of sprint shifters, you’ll also find many modified satellite shifter buttons that the riders can use to shift gears when resting their hands on the tops of the bar.
 You can certainly buy these special shifters with your new bike, but we'd recommend asking the mechanic if they could fit them for you.

-This isn’t strictly a difference between shop bikes and pro bikes, as you can set your bike up in any way that you choose but the number of pro riders with long, low and narrow positions is greater than you’d see on the average club ride.
+This isn’t strictly a difference between shop bikes and pro bikes, as you can set your bike up in any way that you choose, but the number of pro riders with long, low and narrow positions is greater than you’d see on the average club ride.

-A good shop will always adjust the position for you, so you can replicate those super-low racer positions if you want, just be ready to see a chiropractor when your back goes!
+A good shop will always adjust the position for you, so you can replicate those super-low racer positions if you want.
+Just be ready to see a chiropractor when your back goes!

 The number holders are never included with your shop-bought bike and are often a custom-made solution, though you can buy them.